 There are two main cuts: the breast and the leg.

 The breast meat is pale, tender and a dream to cook quickly, while the legs – commonly divided into the upper thigh and the lower drumstick – are darker in colour and tougher, so take longer to cook.

 (The wings are the chef’s bonus, being the payment for stripping the carcass as everyone else is enjoying a post-meal sit-down.)

-Try one of these seven chicken breast recipes
+Try one of these chicken breast recipes

 Cooking the different cuts